eytan/www-15-tutorial/README.md

 ### Repository contents

-- `webapp/`: Demo experiment, conducted on all tutorial participants.
-Includes data analyzed in `analyzing_experiments.R`.
+- `0-estimation-and-power.ipynb`: IPython notebook discussing inference for experiments and showing how to do a power analysis via simulation.

-- `0-planout-intro.ipynb`: IPython notebook containing an introduction to PlanOut and examples of experimental designs in PlanOut
+- `1-planout-intro.ipynb`: IPython notebook containing an introduction to PlanOut and examples of experimental designs in PlanOut.

-- `1-logging.ipynb`: How logging works in PlanOut, with a worked example
+- `2-making-your-own-data.ipynb`: How to extract a data frame from logs generated through PlanOut.

-- `4-analyzing-experiments.ipynb`: How to analyze the experimental data we produced.
+- `4-analyzing-experiments.ipynb`: How to analyze the experimental data we produced, including scaling analysis to big data.

-- `bootstrap.R`: Sample power analysis for the demo experiment
+- `webapp/`: Demo experiment which will work with MTurk.

+- `data/`: Data extracted from logfiles used in selective exposure experiment.

 - `css_stats.R`: Functions for working with weighted data and multi-way bootstrapping

-- `power_part1.R`: Intro to power analysis: confidence intervals for normal and binary data, using simulations to understand Type I, Type II, and Type M errors, and do power analysis.

-- `power_part2.R`: Critical thinking and power analysis exercise.

-- `power_part2_gen_data.R`: Script that generates fake data used in `power_part2.R`

 - `gift_data.csv`: Data used for power analysis exercise.